renan-dias/flotto/README.md

-# Smille and say cheese :camera_flash: Here`s Flotto a Instagram clone
+# Smille and say cheese :camera_flash: Here`s Flottogram, a Instagram clone
 > This is a project to study flutter and dart, made using Flutterflow in the front-end and Firebase in the back-end.
 And basically it is a clone of the Instagram app, but with a few differences, such as the name and the filters.

 ## :camera_flash: Technologies